 Typically upper tier, outside Categories 1 & 2

-Choose Category 3 if: You want better odds of attending multiple games while keeping costs lower than Category 1 and 2.
+Choose Category 3 if: You want better odds of attending multiple games while keeping costs low.

 Category 4